nrclark/genimage/README.rst

 			up to the end of the last partition.
 This might make the file bigger.
 This is necessary if the image will be processed by such tools as libvirt, libguestfs or parted.
+:randomseed:	Image-specific random number generator seed.
+Can be used as an
+			addition or alternative to the global ``randomseed`` config parameter for image-specific reproducible UUIDs.

 GPT partition flags
 ~~~~~~~~~~~~~~~~~~~